mshokrnezhad/Deep_Q-Learning/README.md

 ## Q-Learning Basics

-Q-Learning is a fundamental reinforcement learning algorithm that enables agents to learn optimal actions through interaction with an environment.
+Q-Learning is a fundamental Reinforcement Learning (RL) algorithm that enables agents to learn optimal actions through interaction with an environment.
 It belongs to the class of temporal difference (TD) learning methods and is model-free, meaning it doesn't require knowledge of the environment's dynamics.
 Here are the key concepts:

 - **Q-Value**: The Q-value, denoted as $Q(s,a)$, represents the expected cumulative reward of taking action $a$ in state $s$ and following the optimal policy thereafter.